OfficeDev/office-js-docs-pr/docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md

 > To get a copy of the XSD (XML Schema Definition) for the v1.1 add-in manifest, see the listing in [Schema reference for Office Add-ins manifests (v1.1)](../develop/add-in-manifests.md).

-### Update the JavaScript API for Office library files in your project to use the newest release
+### Update the Office JavaScript API library files in your project to use the newest release

 1. Open the HTML pages for your add-in in your text editor or IDE.

-2. In the **head** tag of your add-in's HTML pages, comment out or delete any existing office.js script references, and reference the updated JavaScript API for Office library as follows:
+2. In the **head** tag of your add-in's HTML pages, comment out or delete any existing office.js script references, and reference the updated Office JavaScript API library as follows:

     ```html
     <script src="https://appsforoffice.microsoft.com/lib/1/hosted/office.js" type="text/javascript"></script>